zbirobin/game-of-ethic/intro.md

     color: #FFFFFF;

   }
+  li{
+    list-style-type: disc;
+    list-style-position: inside;
+    text-indent: -25px;
+    padding-left: 1em;
+}
   </style>
 </head>
-The principle of this website is to learn the 7 Canons of Engineering and ethics in engineering cases.
+The principle of this website is to use the 7 Canons of Engineering to help guide ethical thinking.
 <li>Engineers shall hold paramount the safety, health and welfare of the public in the performance of their professional duties.
 </li>
 <li>Engineers shall perform services only in the areas of their competence.